Longterm Housesitting in Spain: 3 Months in Asturias

 Amanda Walkins napping with a kitten housesitter and petsitter

-This sit was actually for a friend we’d met back in Roatan years earlier.
+This sit was actually for a friend from back in Roatan years earlier.
 She has since moved to Asturias, a region in Northern Spain filled with stunning mountainous landscape and bordered by the Bay of Biscay.

 When she and her partner booked several months of work projects around the world, they needed help caring for their smallholding.